-I have always been deeply concerned about a particular statistic: 95% of dieters regain their weight.
 I recently finished reading Health at Every Size by Linda Bacon, PhD.
-Bacon makes some very powerful arguments that promoting weight loss is ineffective in improving health over the long-term.
-For example, consider:
+Bacon agues that promoting weight loss is ineffective in improving health over the long-term.
+According to the book:

 - The vast majority of dieters regain their weight.
 There is no method proven effective for weight loss maintenance.